Find Certified Nursing Assistant Programs in Kansas

 The Kansas Nurse Aide Registry serves to provide instantaneous confirmation of the certification status of Certified Nurse Aides, Home Health Aides, or Certified Medication Aides.
 This registry ensures that healthcare providers can verify the qualifications of potential employees and maintain a high standard of care in their facilities.

-In order to be listed with the Kansas Nurse Aide Registry, candidates must first pass the state exam and then submit an application.
+To be listed with the Kansas Nurse Aide Registry, candidates must first pass the state exam and then apply.
 This process guarantees that only qualified individuals are included in the registry, ensuring the safety and well-being of patients in Kansas healthcare settings.

 Reciprocity Process